 Preheat oven to 400 degrees.
 Cut spaghetti squash in half, remove seeds and membranes, baste with 1 tablespoon extra virgin olive oil on cut sides and inside.

 Place cut side up, on a large rimmed baking sheet.
 Season with sea salt and pepper.
 Roast for 45- 60 minutes, or until spaghetti squash is is fork tender.
 It might only take 25-30 minutes for a smaller squash.

-In a large sauce pan heat 3 tablespoons olive oil over medium-high heat.
-Add anchovy filets.
+In a large skillet, heat 3 tablespoons olive oil over medium-high heat.
+Add anchovy fillets.
 They will literally melt into the olive oil.
 Add garlic, onions and serrano chile.
 Lower heat to medium and saute until onions are soft and opaque.

 Spaghetti squash should be about done.
 Crispy skins should separate from meaty interior easily.
 From the oven you can knock the exterior and it should sound hollow.
 Remove from oven.